ERE in Retail Spain: 420 Dismissed, Zero Lawsuits | BMC

 Our approach

-BMC assumed legal and strategic leadership of the process from the ERE design phase.
-The first step was a comprehensive workforce analysis: seniority profiles, job categories, employees with special legal protections (pregnancies, disabilities, union representatives), and financial modeling of different severance scenarios and their impact on total process cost.
+BMC assumed legal and strategic leadership of the process from the ERE design phase, preceding the formal opening of the consultation period.
+The first step was a comprehensive workforce analysis covering seniority profiles, job categories, employees with special legal protections — including pregnancies, recognised disabilities, union representatives, and recently promoted employees — and financial modelling of alternative severance scenarios with their total cost impact.

 Results

-The outplacement program achieved a 67% reemployment rate within six months of store closures.
-Not one of the 420 affected employees filed an individual or collective lawsuit against the company.
-The restructuring was executed on schedule, and the company returned to profitability in the following fiscal year.
+Not one of the 420 affected employees filed an individual or collective lawsuit against the company after the ERE.
+The restructuring was executed on schedule, store closures were completed within the fiscal year, and the company returned to operational profitability in the following fiscal year.

 Results